Total: $0.00

 Delivery of treats:

-• you can use marker cue if you had used it for the nose touch alone
+• you may use the marker cue if it was already part of the nose-touch procedure

 • deliver treats from the second hand (not the nose touch hand)

-• if you click deliver away from the source
+• if you click, deliver the reinforcer away from the source

 Progression: